- 1 (Quercus robur)

 Hemostatic properties of oak tree

 It is called hemostatic to any compound capable of retaining blood flow.
-In natural medicine the hemostatic properties of certain plants are used to stop bleeding.
-In natural medicine these properties are used for the following conditions:
+The hemostatic properties of certain plants are used to stop bleeding.
+These properties are used for the following conditions:

 OAK BARK PREPARATIONS FOR INTERNAL USE